The True Story of the 3 Little Pigs (Wolf’s honor!)

-Everybody knows the story of the Three Little Pigs.
+Everybody knows the true story of the 3 little pigs.
 Or at least they think they do.
 But I’ll let you in on a little secret.
 Nobody knows the real story, because nobody has ever heard my side of the story.”

 Thus begins this fractured fairy tale, (alas, with zero fairies) narrated by Alexander T. Wolf.
 Al for short.
 A. Wolf.